bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Saving the variables in a state fulfills the idea of SJ-Platform`s **fault-tolerance**.
 In the case of a live data stream processing failure, the variables stored in the state are recovered and the module is restarted.

 The streaming layer allows handling the idea of **parallelism** through multi-partitioning.
 The data elements in a stream are assembled in partitions.
-A **partition** is a part of a data stream allocated for convenience in operation.
+A **partition** is a part of a data stream allocated for convenience in processing.
 Upon creation, every stream gets a name and a certain amount of partitions.
 The parallelism is enabled by dividing existing partitions fairly among modules' tasks and it enables to scale the data processing.

 The general structure of SJ-Platform can be rendered as at the scheme below where all the mentioned above  components are presented in detail: